umnie00/PHP-CRUD-PAYROLL-Final-Project-Basic-Transaction-with-Authentication/README.md

 This system is not fully developed yet.
 There are only 2 user types: Employee and Accountant.
 The Accountant can perform CRUD (Create, Read, Update, and Delete) operations, while the Employee can only perform READ operations (view only) on their own records.
+The system is working, but for basic transactions only.